Do Bees Have Knees?

 It's interesting, however, that few diagrams of bee anatomy actually label the knee, but I eventually found one.

-It comes from entomologist, Steven Falk's Field Guide to Bees Of Great Britain And Ireland.
+It comes from entomologist, Steven Falk's Field Guide to Bees Of Great Britain And Ireland in the section of the book titled Bee Anatomy.

 Diagram showing the anatomy of the leg of a bee, including the knee.Above: 'Diagram of the right leg of a bee, showing tarsi' - and with knee labelled!